Subscribe

 Are you guilty of using outdated data to inform your email marketing efforts?
 Real-time personalization can resuscitate your email marketing strategy and breathe new, revenue-generating insights into your message.

 When used for email marketing, real-time personalization involves adjusting email content to fit the customer’s real-time behavior, like their recent purchase history, browsing activity, or location.
-Real-time personalization helps e-commerce brands deliver relevant messages to customers, increasing the likelihood of engagement and conversion.
+Real-time personalization helps ecommerce brands deliver relevant messages to customers, increasing the likelihood of engagement and conversion.

 Savvy email marketers use a mix of zero-party and first-party data to send email messaging that strikes a chord and results in conversions: